Akshay-cita/Quiz-Game/README.md

 ### Question and Answer Data Generation

-Using Open Trivia platform (Click here)[https://opentdb.com/api_config.php] we can generate API tat contain the questions and answeres in JSON format
+Using Open Trivia platform [Click here](https://opentdb.com/api_config.php) we can generate API tat contain the questions and answeres in JSON format.
+In `data.py` contain lis of all questions and answers set